joeyespo/gitpress/README.md

 -----

-Gitpress is a collection of tools for working with presentation-less blog respositories.
+Gitpress is a collection of tools for working with presentation-less blog repositories.
 Your layout and theme can be customized independently, effectively separating your content and presentation concerns.

 Gitpress also takes full advantage of git.
 There's no *roles*, *timestamps*, or